RedPitaya/Documentation/appsFeatures/applications/sdr_tx_rx/sdr_tx_rx.rst

 The Red Pitaya SDR applications allow you to use the Red Pitaya board as a Software Defined Radio.
 The following applications are available in the official Red Pitaya OS:

-- SDR Transceiver compatible with HPSDR
+    * SDR Transceiver compatible with HPSDR.
-- SDR Receiver compatible with HPSDR
+    * SDR Receiver compatible with HPSDR.
-- SDR Transceiver
+    * SDR Transceiver.

 The instructions in this section refer to operating the applications above on the official Red Pitaya OS.